Yarpirates20/Yarpirates20/README.md

 ##### Experience and education:

-- I'd classify my programming experience as early-stage advanced beginner.
-Docs supporting this claim available upon request.
 - Pursuing an Associates Degree in Computer and Information Systems at Rock Valley College, Rockford, Illinois.
+Plan to attend Northern Illinois University and major in Computer Science.
 - Open to collaboration and interesting ideas.

 ##### Find me on: